-CHANGING TRUSTEES OR SWITCHING REGULATORS
+SWITCHING REGULATORS OR CHANGING TRUSTEES

+The Fund income tax and regulatory return cannot be used to report a switch of regulator or changes with trustees.

+If superannuation funds switch regulators they must inform the Tax Office within 21 days by completing Change of details for superannuation entities (NAT 3036).

-All superannuation funds are required to inform the Tax Office within 21 days when they switch regulators, or appoint or remove trustees.
-Funds are required to complete a Change of details for Superannuation entities (NAT 3036) to advise the Tax Office of these changes.
-The Tax Office will inform the Australian Prudential Regulation Authority (APRA) of any relevant changes to funds they regulate.
-The Fund income tax and regulatory return cannot be used for this purpose.
+When superannuation funds appoint or remove trustees they should use the Change of details for superannuation entities to advise the Tax Office when these changes occur.

+The Tax Office will inform the Australian Prudential Regulation Authority (APRA) of any relevant changes to the funds they regulate.